-Greater Tzaneen is on course with waste collection and landfilling.
-It has a licensed and fully functional landfill site.
+Greater Tzaneen is on course with managing waste in its area of jurisdiction, hence it has properly licensed landfill site.
 The municipality has contracted out the waste removal services to a private company.
-The municipality has further extended its waste management services to rural areas where transfer facilities are located at schools.
+The municipality has further extended its waste management services to rural areas where transfer facilities are located at schools where number of villagers put their household refuse for further collection by the Municipality.
+There is also a problem of street traders who also contribute to the problem of littering.
+There are two informal settlements with 2 493 dwellings who need basic services as well.